jefscheepers/iRODS-User-Training/3_Python_client.md

 # The Python iRODS Client (PRC) and VSC-PRC tools

 ## Learning outcomes
-Users will learn how to perform basic data management tasks in iRODS via python.
+Users will learn how to perform basic data management tasks in iRODS via python, through hands-on exercises.
 They will also learn how to use some python-based tools from the command line, which, compared to iCommands, provide extra flexibility.

 ## Contents